wrmilling/container-images/README.md

 Most of these containers can be used as drop-in-replacements for the images in our k8s-at-home [Helm charts](https://github.com/k8s-at-home/charts/).
 While we do not know if (or when) these containers will be the default for the Helm Charts, they work just fine!

 Within docker-compose and other solutions, they should work just fine too but that isn't guaranteed.
 But please do report any bugs when you see them!

 ### Volumes

 |   Path    | Description                         |
 |:---------:|-------------------------------------|
 |  `/app`   | Application install directory       |
 | `/config` | Application configuration directory |

-### Permissions:
+### Permissions

-Our default permissions are set for user 568.
+Our default permissions are set for user `568`.

-However: With these containers, permissions are not set using environment variables.
+Because we're not using `s6-overlay`, permissions are not set using environment variables but rather with `podSecurityContext`.

-Switching to these images might requires you to either:
+Switching to these images might requires you to either...

-1. change permissions to the Persistent Volume (from PVC) (example: `chown -R 568:568 /path/to/volume/`) or
+- Change permissions to the Persistent Volume (from PVC) (example: `chown -R 568:568 /path/to/volume/`), or
-2. setting the podSecurityContext in the helm charts to your user/group ids, like below:
+- Setting the `podSecurityContext` in the helm charts to your desired User/Group Ids, like below:

 ```
 podSecurityContext:
   runAsUser: 1001
   runAsGroup: 1001
   fsGroup: 1001
 ```

 ### Environment Variables

 |      Name      | Default | Description                                       |
 |:--------------:|:-------:|---------------------------------------------------|
 |    `UMASK`     | `0002`  | Set the default creation permission mode of files |